-There was some standing water within the basement and a leaking pipe was evident in one area, as shown below.
-Overall, the floors and wall floor junctions were damp and showing evidence of moisture, this would suggest that water was entering the basement during times of heavy rainfall, therefore increasing water levels within the basement.
+The property had already undergone part renovation to the internal walls as well as having staircases, lifts and doors installed at varying levels.
+In parts, render was applied to the walls to protect them; however, this had become cracked and delaminated over time and as a result, mould had started to develop.
+Overall, the floors and wall floor junctions were damp and showing evidence of moisture; this suggested that water was entering the basement during times of heavy rainfall, therefore increasing water levels within the basement.

-The property is Grade 2 listed and as such this can limit the waterproofing designs away from a more permanent waterproofing protection to a removable one.
-A waterproof render system was considered to cope with the water pressure from the walls only however, the concern that the likely pressure of water to the walls and floors, particularly to the basement cause issues with the structure in the future.
-The preparation required to the walls for a render system, particularly where oil and loose wall mortar is present, is likely to hinder a render system.
-The walls throughout are made of mixed standards and finishes, with many protrusions and preparation of these prior to waterproofing should also be considered.
+The property is Grade II listed and as such this limited the waterproofing design away from more permanent waterproofing protection to a removable one.
+A waterproof render system was considered to cope with the water pressure from the walls only, however, the concern that the likely pressure of water to the walls and floors, particularly to the basement cause issues with the structure in the future.
+The preparation required to the walls for a rendering system, particularly where oil and loose wall mortar is present, is likely to hinder a rendering system.
+The walls throughout are made of mixed standards and finishes, with many protrusions and preparation of these before waterproofing should also be considered.

 Within the lower ground floor where the floor substrate is presumed to be earth, proposed cavity drainage to the floor.
 There would also be a soffit detail to collect water from above and to the basement a further soffit detail and cavity drainage membrane to the floor, supported by drainage channels.